 Gellert Hill is located mainly in the 11th district, at the Buda side of Liberty bridge.
-It can be easily accessible with tram from Buda and Pest as well, and worth to have a walking tour to discover all its famous sights.
+It can be easily accessible with tram or metro line 4 from Buda and Pest as well, and worth to have a walking tour to discover all its famous sights.
 A trip on Gellert Hill will not only allow you to discover the natural sight of the city, but you can also learn about the mountain’s history and visit historic monuments.
 Amazing views, beautiful parks and the hidden gems will grant you a wonderful experience.

 1. Cave Church

 The Cave Church is a very unique historical monument settled on the southeast slope, close to Liberty bridge.
 The place used to be an entrance to a simple cave in the Middle Ages, but during the centuries it has been artificially turned into a chapel.
 Nowadays, the chapel gives home to the Pauline Order and welcomes visitor to learn about the history of the Order of Saint Paul.